| Group | 9 | Melting point | 2446 oC, 4434.8 oF, 2719.15 K |

 Image explanation

-The iridescent wings of the dragonfly are redolent of the origin of the element’s name and its strongly coloured salts.
+Iridium salts are highly coloured.
+The iridescent wings of the dragonfly represent both the origin of the element’s name and its strongly coloured salts.

 Appearance